dstock48/Number-Guesser/README.md

 # Number Guesser

+### Project Takeaways:

+This project was the first to introduce event listeners.
+I gained a bunch of experience using these listeners for different events on different elements throughout the page, and tying the logic tools/syntax we've learned to write the programming that makes the app function.

 ### Gameplay
 - Guess a number between the specified range (default: 0-100)
 - Levels 1-5: Range will expand by -10, +10.